CodeConjurerEth/Project.Lift.Off/README.md

 This is an arcade game for Saxion's Project Lift Off.

-Without the controller the controls are:
+You have to run this one from the .sln file using and IDE Without the controller the controls are:

   Enter as the "Center" button,